 The init method of LxmlLinkExtractor takes settings that determine which links may be extracted.
-LxmlLinkExtractor.extract_links returns a list of matching scrapy.link.Link objects from a Response object.
+LxmlLinkExtractor.extract_links returns a list of matching Link objects from a Response object.

 Link extractors are used in CrawlSpider spiders through a set of Rule objects.
-You can also use link extractors in regular spiders.